gscontras/probLang/chapters/03-nonliteral.md

   true
 }

-// Define arousals.
-Assuming arousal is binary, but could model as continuous. var arousals = ["low", "high"]
+// Define binary arousals (could model as continuous). var arousals = ["low", "high"]

 // Define goals and goal priors.
 Could want to communicate state of the world,